6 Strategies for Closing Off-Market Deals – Where Do You Get the Money?

-I’ve spent the last couple of weeks talking about off market deals like probates, absentee owners, code violations and all the other properties that’s aren’t listed on the MLS.
+I’ve spent the last couple of weeks talking about off-market deals like probates, absentee owners, and other properties that aren’t listed on the MLS.

 Why Would Sellers Choose Investors over Agents?